jdh7190/SHUAllet.js/README.md

 SHUAllet.js is a simple browser wallet plug-in that supports common Bitcoin transaction functions.

-The wallet has two private keys, one for payments (localStorage.walletKey), one for ownership of NFTs (localStorage.ownerKey) (1 Sat Ordinals).
+The wallet has two private keys, one for payments (localStorage.walletKey), one for ownership of NFTs (localStorage.ownerKey).

 ## Setup